 Funnel chest is a birth defect defined by caving in of the breastbone.
 This defect does not typically trigger any symptoms or complications.
 In some cases, though, it can cause issues if the breastbone drives on the lungs and the heart.

 The root cause of funnel chest is unknown.
-It can be brought about by overgrowth of tissue linking the ribs to the breastbone.
+It can be due to overgrowth of tissue linking the ribs to the breastbone.
 The abnormal tissue might push the breastbone inwards.

 Funnel chest is likely to occur among males.
-The risk is also increased if there is a family history.
+The risk is high if there is a family history.
 Oftentimes, it can occur with certain health conditions such as:

 - Scoliosis or curvature of the spine to the left or right